Harvester

 What is Harvester?

-Harvester is a cloud-native, open-source solution for virtualization and containerization.
-It provides a simple and efficient way to manage and deploy virtual machines and containers, making it an ideal choice for DevOps teams and organizations looking to modernize their infrastructure.
+Harvester is a cutting-edge, open-source virtualization and container management platform designed to simplify the deployment and management of virtual machines and containers.
+It provides a robust and scalable solution for organizations seeking to streamline their IT infrastructure and improve resource utilization.
 With Harvester, users can easily create, manage, and scale virtual machines and containers, all from a single, intuitive interface.

 Installation Guide